Edalex on EDUCAUSE IT Top 10

 For instance, listening is a skill that is important in nearly every career.
 However, it may not be taught meaningfully in a software development curriculum, but is taught well in a communications program.
 By simply 'stealing' or 'borrowing' an already taught skill in another area of the university, a valuable, transferable skill can be added to an existing program without creating something new.

-This means it isn’t enough to evaluate the current program in a university, but instead the entire curriculum needs to evaluated, categorised, and modified based, not on opinion or legacy frameworks, but on intelligently gathered and analysed data.
+This means it isn’t enough to evaluate the current program in a university, but instead the entire curriculum needs to be evaluated, categorised, and modified based, not on opinion or legacy frameworks, but on intelligently gathered and analysed data.

 What do we do with that data?
 And how do we share it?
 Enter the Internet of Education (IoE) - a term coined in January 2020 at the World Economic Forum meeting.
 This has quickly become a global movement defined as 'a global ecosystem of trust that enables networks of personalised and effective learning.'